Mitochondrial oxodicarboxylate carrier deficiency is associated with mitochondrial DNA depletion and spinal muscular atrophy-like disease.

 MetadataShow full item record

-PURPOSE: Members of the mitochondrial carrier family (SLC25) transport metabolites, nucleotides, co-factors and inorganic ions across the mitochondrial inner membrane.
-Methods: We identified a pathogenic variant in a novel mitochondrial carrier gene in a patient by whole exome sequencing.
-The pathogenicity of the mutation was studied by transport assays, computer modelling followed by targeted metabolic testing and in vitro studies in human fibroblasts and neurons.
+PURPOSE: To understand the role of the mitochondrial oxodicarboxylate carrier (SLC25A21) in the development of spinal muscular atrophy-like disease.
+METHODS: We identified a novel pathogenic variant in a patient by whole-exome sequencing.
+The pathogenicity of the mutation was studied by transport assays, computer modeling, followed by targeted metabolic testing and in vitro studies in human fibroblasts and neurons.
 RESULTS: The patient carries a homozygous pathogenic variant c.695A>G; p.(Lys232Arg) in the SLC25A21 gene, encoding the mitochondrial oxodicarboxylate carrier, and developed spinal muscular atrophy and mitochondrial myopathy.
 Transport assays show that the mutation renders SLC25A21 dysfunctional and 2-oxoadipate cannot be imported into the mitochondrial matrix.
-Computer models of central metabolism predicted that impaired transport of oxodicarboxylate disrupts the pathways of lysine and tryptophan degradation, and causes accumulation of 2-oxoadipate, pipecolic acid and quinolinic acid, which was confirmed in the patient’s urine by targeted metabolomics.
+Computer models of central metabolism predicted that impaired transport of oxodicarboxylate disrupts the pathways of lysine and tryptophan degradation, and causes accumulation of 2-oxoadipate, pipecolic acid, and quinolinic acid, which was confirmed in the patient's urine by targeted metabolomics.
 Exposure to 2-oxoadipate and quinolinic acid decreased the level of mitochondrial complexes in neuronal cells (SH-SY5Y) and induced apoptosis.
 CONCLUSION: Mitochondrial oxodicarboxylate carrier deficiency leads to mitochondrial dysfunction and the accumulation of oxoadipate and quinolinic acid, which in turn cause toxicity in spinal motor neurons leading to spinal muscular atrophy-like disease.

 External DOI: https://doi.org/10.1038/gim.2017.251